You are now in the main content area

 Grants of up to $5,000 will be awarded for a six month period.
 An extension of up to six months may be granted upon written request to OSI before the expiration of the Term.

-Current Toronto Metropolitan students and recent graduates (within one year) are eligible for funding.
+Current Toronto Metropolitan students are eligible for funding.
 Preference will be given to individuals from designated groups (see note below), individuals who immigrated to Canada from other countries and their children, and first-time applicants.
 Foreign students and permanent residents are eligible to apply.

 Note: Designated groups include four groups specified in the Employment Equity Act (Indigenous Peoples, women, visible minorities, and persons with disabilities) and the 2SLGBTQ community.
 2SLGBTQ is an umbrella term for people who identify as Two-Spirit, lesbian, gay, bisexual, transgender, Two-Spirit, intersex, gender independent, queer, questioning, or who otherwise express gender or sexual diversity.